 The expenditure of Opioid STR grant funds is intended to supplement and not supplant existing opioid prevention activities, treatment and recovery support services in their respective states, territories and jurisdictions.
 SAMHSA’s discretionary grants are for substance abuse prevention and treatment programs of regional and national significance, and formula grants are for the prevention and treatment of substance abuse support community- and faith-based organizations that provide such services.
 The Opioid STR grantees are also encouraged to promote coordination of care with the Health Resources and Services Administration’s Community Health Centers which received FY 2016 Substance Abuse Expansion Awards and FY 2017 Access Increases for Mental Health and Substance Abuse Services (AIMS) Awards.

 Opioid State Targeted Response Supplement (STR Supplement)

 In FY 2018, SAMHSA announced the availability of supplements to bolster efforts already being made through the Opioid STR grant program.
 The purpose of this program is to expand and enhance prevention, treatment, and recovery support efforts in the states hardest hit by the nation’s opioid epidemic.
 Eligible applicants are Opioid STR grantees with the top ten highest rates of overdose deaths in 2015 according to data reported by the Centers for Disease Control and Prevention.
 The following are those ten states: KY, MA, NH, NM, OH, PA, RI, TN, UT, and WV.
-The Funding Opportunity Announcement can be found at https://www.samhsa.gov/grants/grant-announcements/ti-18-020.
+Learn more about the Funding Opportunity Announcement.

 Opioid State Targeted Response (STR) Technical Assistance